edgarroman/zappa-django-guide/docs/walk_database.md

 You will have to modify your custom Django management command to accommodate creation of a new user.

+## SQLite issues with Python 3

+While not a hosted service, SQLite often has a lot of value to the Django developer.
+There is currently an issue with the AWS Linux Image that uses Python 3 - it does not include the SQLite python connector and thus Django cannot use the SQLite database backend.
+This issue is fixed by [lambda-packages](https://github.com/Miserlou/lambda-packages/commit/f44533297e3a3c5a7ba8885f6b88a3fb1cc4cfd8) which zappa automatically detects and fixes.
+However, the lambda-docker project reflects the AWS lambda environment and does not include SQLite.

+The recommended solution until AWS Linux Image is updated is:
+   * Download and uncompress the `_sqlite.so` from [https://github.com/Miserlou/lambda-packages/files/1425358/_sqlite3.so.zip](https://github.com/Miserlou/lambda-packages/files/1425358/_sqlite3.so.zip)
+   * Place this file in the root of your zappa project
+   * Add an `"exclude" : ["_sqlite.so"]` to your `zappa_settings.json` so that when you deploy your zappa app, it is not unnecessarily included

+With this you should be able to use SQLite with both your lambda-docker environment and lambda deployments.

 ## Additional References

 For MySQL tips: